RJ Renu: Early life

 Renu completed the BA degree in communicative English from St. Teresa's College, Ernakulam, and MBA from Rajagiri College of Social Sciences before choosing a career as radio jockey.

 Career

 Renu had her first break as the host of Kairali TV's Hello Good Evening as a replacement for the actress Remya Nambeesan and later continued with the shows Spicy India for Asianet Plus and Dream Home for Asianet News.
 She then joined the Mathrubhumi group as radio jockey as the host of the Club FM 94.3/104.8 show Love Bytes.
 The show became a huge success, prompting the makers to convert it to a TV show with the same name for Kappa TV.
 She also does Tube Grid, a show about viral videos on the same channel, and Star Jam, a celebrity chat show on Club FM 94.3/104.8.

 She was also the host for FIFA 2022 World Cup at Jio Cinemas live Malayalam streaming service.

-She does a celibrity interview show The Uncensored Show in Radio Mirchi Malayalam.
+She does a celebrity interview show The Uncensored Show in Radio Mirchi Malayalam.